 - 1 cup cubed sharp cheddar cheese

-- 8 ounces fresh mozzarella pearls, drained
+- 8 ounces fresh mozzarella balls, drained

-- 16 ounces cooked pasta
+- 16 ounces of cooked pasta

-- fresh basil
+- 1-2 cups basil

-Add the pepperoni slices, salami, olives, and artichoke hearts.
+- Add the pepperoni slices, salami, olives, and artichoke hearts.
 Stir well and cook for 5 minutes.
 Then add the cooked pasta and stir to combine.
-Cook for an additional 5 minutes and turn off heat.
+Cook for an additional 5 minutes and turn off the heat.

 - Add the cheddar cheese cubes, fresh mozzarella balls, and basil.
 Stir well and serve hot.